carlware/gochat/README.md

-# Chat written in golang with bot command
+# Chat written in golang

-This is chat application composed with three micro-services, one handle the user authentication, another chatrooms, and the third one get stock prices.
+This is chat application is composed by three micro-services, one handle the user authentication, another chatrooms, and the third one get stock prices. (more commands can be added)

 ## How to Run
 ```